Posted by Ellie Hearn in Wellness

 Freshen up by getting plenty of water into your system and flushing out those nasty toxins.
 Being dehydrated can make you feel lousy and tired.
 So drink up as it’ll improve your energy levels and it’s also great for your skin.

 Each day your body loses around two litres of water just through natural bodily functions, so it’s essential to replenish it, even more so during strenuous exercise.
-If you get bored of the taste try adding some BCAA Recovery for flavour and all important aminos acids.
+If you get bored of the taste try adding some BCAA Recovery for flavour and all-important amino acids.

 Incorporate some outside activities into your week for a change of scenery.